-Content Blocks are designated by typing a
+Create Content Blocks by typing a

 /and the name of the file whose content you want to include.
 This lets you add the content of a different file to the document you are working on.
-Effectively you can break up your writing into small files and then bring them together by assigning a collection of Content Blocks in the order you prefer.
+You can break up your writing into small files and then bring them together by assigning a collection of Content Blocks in the order you prefer.
 In preview mode, you can see the document with the Content Blocks added.